Three key Trump figures intersect two Justice Department probes

 “Typically, you don’t have two separate investigations and two separate sets of possible crimes to work with as you’re negotiating.
 Smith does have that here,” said Norm Eisen, a counsel for Democrats during Trump’s first impeachment who has penned analyses of both cases.

 “For him, it’s like a two-for-one sale.
-If he cuts a cooperation deal with some of these individuals, he can advance multiple cases at the same time.”
+If he cuts a cooperation deal with some of these individuals, he can advance multiple cases at the same time,” Eisen added.

 Patel was granted immunity by a judge and compelled to answer questions in the Mar-a-Lago case after being previously subpoenaed to appear before a grand jury and repeatedly pleading the Fifth.
 Bobb has also spoken with prosecutors in relation to the case and testified before a grand jury.
 And the Justice Department is seeking to speak to Cannon about his dealings with the National Archives, The New York Times reported.